m101yosef/m101yosef.github.io/content/authors/admin/_index.md

 <br>

-My journey began with a strong interest in data and mathematics, which has led me to work on diverse projects that apply machine learning and AI to real-world problems.
+My passion for data and mathematics has fuelled a diverse career where I apply machine learning and AI to solve real-world problems.

-I've worked with businesses to help them use AI to improve decision-making, develop chatbots, and automate tasks.
-My experience includes building recommendation systems, forecasting models, and conducting time-series analysis for various industries.
-I’ve also led research projects that explore the intersection of economic trends like [Unemployment rate after COVID-19](https://mohamedyosef101.github.io/publication/unempgrowth/), [energy consumption](https://mohamedyosef101.github.io/publication/global-energy/), and human performance, like my recent analysis of the [2024 Olympics](https://mohamedyosef101.github.io/publication/olympics-economics/).
+I’ve collaborated with businesses to leverage AI for smarter decision-making, automate workflows, and create advanced chatbots.
+My experience spans building recommendation systems, time-series forecasting models, and applying AI across various industries.
+I’ve led research projects at the intersection of [economic trends](https://mohamedyosef101.github.io/publication/unempgrowth/), [energy consumption](https://mohamedyosef101.github.io/publication/global-energy/), and human performance, such as my recent analysis of the [2024 Olympics](https://mohamedyosef101.github.io/publication/olympics-economics/).

-Beyond my freelance work, I’ve developed apps ([AQSA](https://mohamedyosef101.github.io/publication/aqsa/) & [EVNTO](https://mohamedyosef101.github.io/publication/evnto/)) for universities and startups, leveraging AI to create meaningful user experiences.
-I enjoy collaborating with different teams to bring AI-driven solutions to life, and I’m always looking for new opportunities to explore how AI can shape the future.
+In addition to my freelance projects, I’ve developed apps like [AQSA](https://mohamedyosef101.github.io/publication/aqsa/) and [EVNTO](https://mohamedyosef101.github.io/publication/evnto/) for universities and startups, using AI to enhance user experiences.
+My work thrives in collaborative environments, and I’m always looking for innovative ways AI can transform industries and impact the future.

-Currently, I’m focused on mastering reinforcement learning, while continually expanding my knowledge in Natural Language Processing and Time Series Analysis.
+Currently, I’m focusing on mastering reinforcement learning, expanding my expertise in Natural Language Processing and Time Series Analysis, while exploring how AI can drive human-AI interaction and deeper insights into the brain.

 {style="text-align: justify;"}